PrefectHQ/prefect/docs/concepts/infrastructure.md

 If you do not specify an image, we will use a Prefect image tag that matches your local Prefect and Python versions.
 If you are [building your own image](#building-your-own-image), you may find it useful to use one of the Prefect images as a base.

+!!! tip "Choose image versions wisely"
+    It's a good practice to use Docker images with specific Prefect versions in production.

+    Use care when employing images with the "latest" tags (such as `prefecthq/prefect:2-python3.9`).

 ### Image tags

 When a release is published, images are built for all of Prefect's supported Python versions.